Finding the best studio headphones under $100 might be quite a task with so many options available many of which are not so “studio” suited.

 They do however have a proprietary connector so you’ll need to get the replacement cable from AKG as well.
 It’s not necessarily a bad thing, it’s just how the industry works.

 The frequency response of these is 15Hz to 25kHz so you have plenty of everything but don’t expect that over the top bass that you might be used to from consumer headphones.

 The bass is there but in a cleaner way that allows you to make better decisions when mixing.

 Other than that there is not much to mention here, the sound is good.

 Another very well received pair of headphones along with the others in the series.

-The closed back make them very well suited for recording but they are do a good job on the mixing or tracking side of things.
+The closed back makes them very well suited for recording but they are doing a good job on the mixing or tracking side of things.

 They have a nice trick up their sleeve in that they fold for easy transport and they also come with a nice pouch for that.

 The sound is good with a frequency response of 15Hz to 20kHz which is good even though is not as high as some other headphones.

 If you really need something that will go beyond 20kHZ you can look at their bigger brothers, the M40x or M50x which go up to 24kHz and 28kHz and also pack some extra features.